joefowler/RobustStatsFowler.jl/README.md

 ## Dispersion estimators:
 * shorthrange    - Length of the shortest closed interval containing at least half the data.
 * scaleQ         - Normalized Rousseeuw & Croux Q statistic, from the 25%ile of all 2-point distances.
-(TODO)
 * scaleS         - Normalized Roouseeuw & Croux S statistic, from the median of the median of all 2-point distances.
 (TODO)

 ## Utility functions: